Abel Gómez

-Abel Gómez Moreno (born 20 February 1982), known simply as Abel as a player, is a Spanish former professional footballer who played as a midfielder, currently manager of Recreativo de Huelva.
+Abel Gómez Moreno (born 20 February 1982), known simply as Abel as a player, is a Spanish former professional footballer who played as a midfielder, currently manager of Primera Federación club Antequera.

 He totalled 351 matches and 30 goals across the two major levels of Spanish football, 102 and six being in La Liga where he represented Murcia, Xerez, Granada and Córdoba.

 Gómez started working as a manager in 2019.

 Playing career

 Abel was born in Seville.
 After beginning professionally with Sevilla FC's B team, he joined Andalusian neighbours Málaga CF in the same situation, helping to a two-year Segunda División stint.

-The following season, Abel signed for Real Murcia, being instrumental in their return to La Liga after a three-year absence, although they would be immediately relegated.
-In that summer he joined FC Steaua București, leaving after only four months.
+The following season, Abel signed for Real Murcia CF, being instrumental in their return to La Liga after a three-year absence, although they would be immediately relegated.
+He joined FC Steaua București that summer, leaving after only four months.
 He returned to Spain and its second division with Xerez CD in late January 2009, still being able to appear in 15 games (12 starts) in the club's first-ever promotion to the top flight.

 Abel contributed roughly the same numbers – although in a full season – as Xerez were immediately relegated.
-In late August 2010 he moved to another side in that region and tier, recently promoted Granada CF. In his debut campaign he only missed one league match in 42 (3,366 minutes of action), helping to a top-division return after an absence of 35 years.
+In August 2010 he moved to another side in that region and tier, recently promoted Granada CF. In his debut campaign he only missed one league match in 42 (3,366 minutes of action), helping to a top-division return after an absence of 35 years.

 For 2012–13, Abel returned to division two with neighbouring Córdoba CF. He scored five goals in his second season, which ended in promotion after more than four decades.

-Abel earned another promotion in the 2015–16 campaign, with Segunda División B team Cádiz CF. Late into the 2017 January transfer window, the 35-year-old signed with Lorca FC.
+Abel earned another promotion in the 2015–16 campaign, with Segunda División B team Cádiz CF. In the last days of the 2017 January transfer window, the 35-year-old signed with Lorca FC.

-On 31 January 2018, after helping the side to achieve a first-ever promotion to the second tier, Abel cut ties with Lorca and joined UCAM Murcia CF just hours later.
+On 31 January 2018, after helping the side to achieve a first-ever promotion to the second tier, Abel cut ties with Lorca and joined UCAM Murcia CF hours later.
 In July that year, he moved across the third division to Atlético Sanluqueño CF.

 Coaching career

 Gómez retired in January 2019 to replace the fired Rafa Carrillo as his last club's manager.
 On 9 March 2020, he was dismissed after six consecutive losses.

-In March 2021, Gómez was named coach of third division side CF Rayo Majadahonda.
+In March 2021, Gómez was named coach of third division team CF Rayo Majadahonda.
+On 22 June 2022, he took over Segunda Federación's Recreativo de Huelva, leading them to a second consecutive promotion at the end of the season.

+On 21 December 2024, Gómez was sacked by Recreativo, placed inside the relegation zone.
+The following 16 June, he was appointed at fellow Primera Federación side Antequera CF.